Amelanchier

-Amelanchier (/æməˈlænʃɪər/ am-ə-LAN-sheer), also known as shadbush, shadwood or shadblow, serviceberry or sarvisberry (or just sarvis), juneberry, saskatoon, sugarplum, wild-plum or chuckley pear, is a genus of about 20 species of deciduous-leaved shrubs and small trees in the rose family (Rosaceae).
+Amelanchier (/æməˈlænʃɪər/ am-ə-LAN-sheer), also known as shadbush, shadwood or shadblow, serviceberry or sarvisberry (or just sarvis), juneberry, saskatoon, sugarplum, wild-plum or chuckley pear, is a genus of about 20 species of deciduous-leaved shrubs and small trees in the rose family (Rosaceae) that produce a pome fruit.

-Amelanchier is native to temperate regions of the Northern Hemisphere, growing primarily in early successional habitats.
-It is most diverse taxonomically in North America, especially in the northeastern United States and adjacent southeastern Canada, and at least one species is native to every U.S. state except Hawaii and to every Canadian province and territory.
-Four species also occur in Asia, and two in Europe.
+At least one species is native to every Canadian province and territory as well as every U.S. state except Hawaii.
+Two species occur in Europe and four in Asia.
+There are a number of cultivars.

-A pome fruit, the berries are commonly consumed by wildlife and picked by humans for uses in baked goods.
-The Canadian city of Saskatoon, Saskatchewan is named after a Cree term for the berry.
+The berries are commonly consumed by wildlife.
+They are both edible raw to humans and used to make baked goods.
+The Canadian city of Saskatoon, Saskatchewan, is named after a Cree term for the berry.